jephthai/OpenPasswordFilter/README.md

 Note, you do not include the `.dll` extension in the registry key -- just `OpenPasswordFilter`.

 Next, you will want to configure the OPF service.
-You can do so as follows (suppose you have installed the files in `C:\OPF`):
+You can do so as follows:

-    > sc create OPF binPath= c:\opf\opfservice.exe start= boot
+    > sc create OPF binPath= c:\windows\system32\opfservice.exe start= boot

 Finally, create two dictionary files in c:\windows\system32\ named `opfmatch.txt` and `opfcont.txt`.
 These should contain one forbidden password per line, such as: